 That all said, there is a real historiographical debate about how much of a Fascist Mussolini really was - as the most notable members of his cabinet consisted of political opportunists rather than die-hard Fascist fanatics - and Mussolini himself seemed to waver a lot when asked how far the Fascist revolution was intended to go.
 On at least one occasion, he even said that Italy was not ready to be Fascist.
 In other words, he seemed to believe in Fascism, but was too cynical about Italy and politics in general to believe that a Fascist revolution could take place and thus was content to run a straight-up dictatorship with Fascist dressing, electing to maintain his position rather than upsetting the status quo.
 Thus, Fascist Italy was not as totalitarian as Nazi Germany or Stalinist Russia - although it was a one-party state with media controlled and opposition banned, people were rarely killed for political reasons.
 It remained a de jure monarchy and was heavily influenced by the Catholic Church, with whom the Fascists maintained a complex relationship.
 During the interwar years, Italy was well known for its aggressive foreign policy: aside from conquering Ethiopia (Abyssinia) and participating in World War II, the Fascists also entered the Spanish Civil War (on the side of Francisco Franco), severely oppressed their colonies in Libya and Somalia, attacked the Greek island of Corfu to force diplomatic concessions, and invaded Albania as a show of power following Hitler's annexation of Czechoslovakia.
 Although Mussolini ruled for more than 20 years, several parts of Italy barely noticed any change from the previous fifty.

-Mussolini was deposed by King Victor Emmanuel III following a de facto vote of no confidence in the Grand Council of Fascism on 25 July 1943.
+Soon after the British and Americans began their invasion of Italy, Mussolini was deposed by King Victor Emmanuel III following a de facto vote of no confidence in the Grand Council of Fascism on 25 July 1943.
 In September the Italians joined the Allies and declared war on Germany.
 The Germans responded by invading Italy and forcing Mussolini, by now wanting to retire, to form a Nazi state called the Italian Social Republic.
 He was caught while fleeing to Switzerland and executed by the Italian resistance in 1945.
 They shot him in the gut first, dragged him into the nearby city of Milan and then hung upside-down at a gas station while crowds of angry Italians spat and threw things (trash, bricks, other unpleasant things) at his body.

 Mussolini does not come up in history quite as often as Hitler does, despite being a significant influence on the development of Nazism.
 Basically, he was the Garfunkel to Hitler's Simon.